lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 Options:

 -b                   Program will also flag borderline suspicious variants that exhibit low minor allele frequency and are                          significantly assosiated with 1 or more particular lab.

--include_others Snps with parsimony > min will be included in the output regardless of flags
+-include             Snps with parsimony > min will be included in the output regardless of flags

--min Minimum parsimony (must be an integer) default = 6
+-min_parsimony       Minimum parsimony (must be an integer) default = 4 (Beware that reducing this parameter from the default
+                     can obscure accuracy)

+-min_contribution    Minimum percent of alternate alleles contributed by a
+                     specific lab for variants to be considered highly suspect; default = 80 (beware that reducing this parameter from the default can obscure accuracy)

 Output:

-flagged_snps_by_lab.tsv --a tab delimitted file displaying bin, source, lab, snp, ref, alt, global ref, global alt, fisher exact, proportion of calls, MAF for each flagged snp where:
+flagged_snps_by_lab.tsv    A tab delimitted file displaying bin, source, lab, snp, ref, alt, global ref, global alt, fisher                              exact, proportion of calls, MAF for each flagged snp where:

-bin = "trash" or "suspicious" trash variants are likely lab-specific artefacts since, and suspicious mutations are borderline cases which can also be explained by high mutation rate
+bin = "highly suspect", "suspect," or "no flag"

 source = "originating lab" or "submitting lab"